Contrasting Waldencast Acquisition (NASDAQ:WALD) & e.l.f. Beauty (NYSE:ELF)

 Waldencast Acquisition (NASDAQ:WALD – Get Rating) and e.l.f.
-Beauty (NYSE:ELF – Get Rating) are both small-cap medical companies, but which is the better investment?
-We will compare the two companies based on the strength of their institutional ownership, analyst recommendations, risk, profitability, earnings, valuation and dividends.
+Beauty (NYSE:ELF – Get Rating) are both small-cap medical companies, but which is the superior business?
+We will compare the two companies based on the strength of their profitability, analyst recommendations, institutional ownership, risk, earnings, valuation and dividends.

 This table compares Waldencast Acquisition and e.l.f.
 Beauty’s revenue, earnings per share (EPS) and valuation.